Lose Fat Forever: Nutrition Made Simple

 Step 2: Calculate Your Daily Caloric Needs

 Avoid all fad diets and trendy supplements.
-There is only one way to effectively lose unwanted body fat, by eating the proper amount of calories daily.
+The only way to effectively lose unwanted body fat is by eating the proper amount of calories daily.

 Your body requires you to take in a certain number of calories every day to supply energy for work.
 Eat more calories than required and you will gain weight.
 Eat less than you need and you will lose weight.

 It seems simple, but here’s where most people mess up.
-Eat too little, and the weight you loose can start to come from your muscle.
+Eat too little, and the weight you lose can start to come from your muscle.
 Eat too much, and you store energy as fat rather than building muscle.
+Below is an equation to estimate your basal metabolic rate.

 You’ll also want to adjust for your usual activity level during the day.
 Here are some modifiers to account for that: